aws-amplify/amplify-cli/packages/amplify-cli-core/API.md

 import { ApiKeyConfig } from '@aws-amplify/graphql-transformer-interfaces';
 import * as cdk from 'aws-cdk-lib';
 import { ChildProcess } from 'child_process';
-import { DeploymentResources } from '@aws-amplify/graphql-transformer-core';
-import { DeploymentResources as DeploymentResources_2 } from 'graphql-transformer-core';
+import { DeploymentResources } from '@aws-amplify/graphql-transformer-interfaces';
 import opn from 'open';
 import { Ora } from 'ora';
 import { Template as Template_2 } from 'cloudform-types';